Colorado is home to 14ers, 14 industries and 14 regions, each as diverse as the 104,000 plus square miles that make up the Centennial State.

 We sit just west of the center of the country, or for geography buffs, right on top of the Continental Divide, but that doesn’t mean we’re entirely made up of mountains.
 Our central location makes an ideal home base to cater to markets across North America and beyond.
 Now that you know how to find us, welcome to colorful Colorado

-Home to both the Oregon Trail and some of the world’s largest manufacturers of mozzarella, meat, the Northeast Golden Plains region upholds a strong economic climate with homestead roots.
+Home to both the Oregon Trail and some of the world’s largest manufacturers of mozzarella and meat, the Northeast Golden Plains region upholds a strong economic climate with homestead roots.
 As a leader in food production, agriculture and manufacturing, the area is committed to creating opportunities for business and families, while maintaining its tradition of stewardship through rural regionalism.